LindaNSIP/usecases/docs/common/working_use_case_hits.md

-There are several assurance use cases supported by HITS.
+﻿There are several assurance use cases supported by HITS.
 All involve SIF CRUD operations over REST, and can confirm your ability to provide a hub provisioning data through SIF.